 As You Sow works to spread influence in many ways.
-The most popular means it uses is working with shareholders to buy shares in a targeted company.
-The organization then files resolutions at shareholder meetings to force companies to either change their business practices or remove certain ingredients from products.
+It works with shareholders to buy shares in targeted companies and then files resolutions at shareholder meetings to force companies to either change their business practices or remove certain ingredients from products.
 For example, in May 2017, As You Sow took credit for ExxonMobil taking a more supportive stance toward government regulations targeting climate change.

 As You Sow was the lead filer on a failed December 2018 resolution againstAdvance Auto Parts.
 According to SEC documents, As You Sow owns stock in Advance Auto Parts and submitted a proposal on behalf of another shareholder, the Gun Denhart Living Trust, that recommended the company join the Sustainability Accounting Standards Board (SASB) movement, and begin factoring the environmental impact of climate change into company bookkeeping practices.
 The resolution was blocked by Advance Auto Parts in 2019.

-As You Sow has also been the lead filer on two separate shareholder resolutions regarding climate change that were made to Chevron, a major energy company.
+As You Sow has also been the lead filer on two separate shareholder resolutions regarding climate change that were made against Chevron, a major energy company.
 One resolution, with 33 percent shareholder support, demanded that Chevron issue a report on how the company could meet the carbon emissions reduction goals set forth in the Paris Climate Accords, and the other demanded that the company issue a report on the amount of plastic pollution the company produced annually.

 Defunding of Business Groups

 In May 2019, the Free Enterprise Project, a wing of the right-leaning National Center for Public Policy Research, called As You Sow “socialists” who use “extremely partisan … and deceptive tactics” to push businesses to “defund effective conservative organizations.”
-Justin Danhoff, general counsel for the Free Enterprise Project, claimed that As You Sow was attempting to force companies to withdraw support for pro-business organizations such as the U.S. Chamber of Commerce and the Business Roundtable because of supposed “reputational risk,” a risk Danhoff claimed was only made real by As You Sow’s own smear campaigns against such organizations.
+Justin Danhof, general counsel for the Free Enterprise Project, claimed that As You Sow was attempting to force companies to withdraw support for pro-business organizations such as the U.S. Chamber of Commerce and the Business Roundtable because of supposed “reputational risk,” a risk Danhof claimed was only made real by As You Sow’s own smear campaigns against such organizations.

 In 2014, the group received $1.7 million in contributions and generated another $522,231 in “program revenue.”
 However, it spent $2.1 million with $1 million spent on salaries and benefits for employees.